 The Dutch business culture

 Dutch businessmen are known for their skilled, highly professional approach.
 The country’s system for higher education is rated 3rd worldwide and this is reflected in the local business culture.
-Dutch companies are famous with their high efficiency and productivity due to the skilled workforce, excellent IT infrastructure and practical labour laws in the country.
+Dutch companies are famous with their high efficiency and productivity due to the skilled workforce, excellent IT infrastructure and practical labor laws in the country.

 Entrepreneurs planning to conduct business in Holland must have in mind some particular local customs.
 One important asset is punctuality.
 Meetings are organized in an efficient manner and end on time.
 Promptness is also essential as regards delivery times and commercial relationships.